Looking For An Australian Registered Migration (MARA) Agent In Singapore?

 If it’s not there, you can always ask them when you first make contact with a consultant – they will have to provide this number if they claim to be a registered migration agent/ agency.

 You can also ask for the number once you get to your consultation.

-Once you have the number, go to https://www.mara.gov.au/search-the-register-of-migration-agents/ and put the number into the field that’s labelled ‘Migration Agents Registration Number (MARN)’ and click search.
+Once you have the number, go to the MARA search page and put the number into the field that’s labelled ‘Migration Agents Registration Number (MARN)’ and click search.
 You can also search by location or agent’s name.

 Some agencies have multiple agents, so you may be provided with multiple numbers to check.

-Here is my number for our Singapore office for you to check: 1797371
+Here is the Australian MARA agent registration number for our Singapore office for you to check: 1797371

-If you had used my number, you would have seen something like this:
+If you had used my number, you would have seen my details appear on screen.

 You can see that my status is ‘Registered’.

 If when you do your search it says ‘suspended’ or ‘cancelled’ please be careful, this is not a currently registered migration agent.